rouvinerh/tp/docs/DeveloperGuide.md

 1. `Handler.handleWorkout()` determines the type of exercise which is `gym`, and calls the `Parser.parseRunInput()` method to process the user's run input.

 2. `Parser.parseGymInput()` splits the input using `Parser.splitGymInput()`.
 Parameters are extracted using `extractSubstringFromSpecificIndex()` using the different flags.
-    - `splitGymInput()` checks whether the `/n:` flag is present and if there are excess `/` characters specified.
-        - If flag is not present, `InsufficientInput` exception is thrown.
-        - If too many `/` are present, `InvalidInput` exception is thrown.
     - Method also extracts the `date` parameter if present.
     - The method then returns a `String[]` variable with the required parameters extracted from the user input.